Check network-io¶

 --always-ok Always returns OK.

---count COUNT Number of times the value must exceed specified thresholds
+--count COUNT Number of consecutive checks the threshold must be exceeded

 before alerting.
 Default: 5

---critical CRIT Set the CRIT threshold for network I/O rx/tx rate over the
+--critical CRIT CRIT threshold for network I/O rx/tx rate over the entire

-entire period as a percentage of the maximum network I/O
+period as a percentage of the maximum network I/O rate.

---ignore IGNORE Ignore network interfaces starting with a string like "tun"
+--ignore IGNORE Ignore network interfaces starting with this string.
+Can be

---warning WARN Set the CRIT threshold for network I/O rx/tx rate over the
+--warning WARN WARN threshold for network I/O rx/tx rate over the entire

-entire period as a percentage of the maximum network I/O
+period as a percentage of the maximum network I/O rate.

 Usage Examples¶